aerospike/aerospike-client-python/BUILD.md

     	git submodule update --init --remote --checkout --recursive python setup.py build --force

-The helper `scripts/aerospike-client-c.sh` is triggered by `setup.py` to download the appropriate C client.
-However, if one is present this will not happen, and a build may fail against an old client.
-At that point you should remove the directory `aerospike-client-c` and run the build command again.

 ### Troubleshooting OS X builds

 Building on OS X versions >= 10.11 , may cause a few additional errors to be generated.
 If the build command fails with an